-Welcome to Ways of Seeing, a series in which two artists sit down to discuss the nuances of their work, trade industry secrets, and fill each other in on their latest projects.
-The only catch?
-One of them is on staff at W magazine.
-In this week’s edition, visuals editor Michael Beckert chats with the photographer Joshua Kissi, whose photography holds a classical feeling, but is wholly modern.
+Welcome to Ways of Seeing, an interview series that highlights outstanding talent in photography and film—the people behind the camera whose work you should be watching.
+In this week’s edition, senior content editor Michael Beckert chats with the photographer Joshua Kissi, whose photography holds a classical feeling, but is wholly modern.
 Kissi’s projects vary in subject matter—he has shot Michael B. Jordan for the cover of People Magazine and Fuel the People activists for The New York Times’ T Magazine.
 His style, however, is instantly recognizable.

 Joshua, it’s great to speak to you again after our Rico Nasty shoot.
 Let’s backtrack, where did your photography career begin?

 It all started from Street Etiquette, a men’s street style and fashion blog that I created with Travis Gumbs in 2008, which evolved into a creative agency.
 It was my first play to the industry; it started with me picking up a camera and photographing people in our community in the Bronx.
 At the time, it was really important because there weren’t that many Black male perspectives being considered in the fashion industry.
 Travis and I thought to ourselves, “What if we just photograph, talk about, and dissect clothing?”
 We’d wear the clothes but we’d also break down the history of each item.
 From item to item—like a cargo pant or hoodie—we’d go through the etymology of it and contextualize it in present-day terms.
 A lot of people who hadn’t previously seen themselves reflected in the industry saw themselves in parts of Street Etiquette.

 Two thousand and eight was back when blogs were a real thing that had real potential to turn into—